What is the WELL Building Standard™?

 Does WELL Really Work?

-The headquarters for Alvine Engineering and IP Design Group was designed to the WELL Building Standard and is currently seeking WELL Certification.
+The headquarters for Alvine Engineering and IP Design Group is WELL Certified™ Gold.
 Employees have been vocal about their appreciation for the positive benefits provided by WELL features.

 “I love the drinking water options throughout the office.
 I find that I drink more water because it is easy to access, which keeps me from feeling dehydrated during the day.” — Steph Guy, P.E., LEED AP, Associate Principal at Alvine Engineering